What is a Bank Line?

-A “bank line” or a “Line of Credit” (LOC) is a kind of loan that is extended to an individual, corporation, or government entity, by a bank or other financial institution.
-This type of credit is different from term loans such as housing mortgages and car loans applied for by borrowers.
-Usually, the borrowers of an LOC can access the funds at any time as long as the agreed credit limit is not exceeded and timely minimum payments are diligently made.
+A “bank line” or a “line of credit” (LOC) is a kind of financing that is extended to an individual, corporation, or government entity, by a bank or other financial institution.
+This type of credit is different from term loans, such as housing mortgages or car loans.
+Usually, the borrowers of a LOC can access the funds at any time as long as the agreed credit limit is not exceeded, and timely minimum payments are diligently made.

-This is also a type of revolving credit account, wherein the borrower can access the money, spend it, repay it, and then access and spend it again.
+It is also a type of revolving credit account, wherein the borrower can access the money, spend it, repay it, and then access it again.
 The bank or financial lender will charge interest as soon as money is borrowed, but only on the actual amount of funds accessed, not on the total line of credit.
-Bank approval for this type of credit depends on the borrower’s credit history, credit rating, and business or personal relationship with the bank.
+Bank approval for LOCsdepends on the borrower’s credit history, credit rating, and their prior business or personal relationship with the bank.

-Unsecured LOC – there is no collateral backing the loan, but a borrower must establish a good credit rating and status to qualify.
+No collateral backs an unsecured loan, but a borrower must establish a good credit rating and status to qualify.
 Small businesses with proven positive credit histories are more likely to get approved, but the amount of credit extended depends on various factors, such as revenue, expenses, established credit, and years in business.

-Secured LOC – property or equity in a property serve as the collateral for this LOC.
-In case of default on the loan payment, the lender has the ability to recover the money when the property is sold.
+Property or other assets serve as the collateral for this LOC.
+In case of default on the loan payments, the lender has the ability to recover the money by selling the collateral it holds for the loan.

-Home Equity (HELOC) – typically used for large purchases, such as home improvements and vehicles.
-The amount of funds that can be borrowed under an HELOC is based on a percentage of the appraised value of the home, less the amount still owed.
-There is a draw term, which means that funds can only be accessed, taken out, during a set period of time.
+A home equity line of credit (HELOC) is typically used for large purchases, such as home improvements.
+The amount of funds that can be borrowed under a HELOC is based on a percentage of the appraised value of the home, less the amount still owed.
+There is a draw term, which means that funds can only be taken out during a set period of time.

-Business LOC – extended to clients who operate a business.
-Collateral is not often required, but banks are stringent on qualifications – some financial institutions accept inventory and accounts receivable to back-up the LOC.
+A business LOC This is extended to clients who operate a business.
+Collateral is not often required, but banks are stringent on qualifications.
+Some financial institutions accept inventory and account receivables as collateral to back up the LOC.

-Personal LOC – extended to individuals, who can draw funds any time as long as the credit limit is not exceeded.
-In contrast to a credit card, this personal line of credit has a lower interest rate, no grace period or reward for early payment, no charge for cash advances, and the balance is transferable between accounts.
+Extended to individuals, who can draw funds any time as long as the credit limit is not exceeded.
+In contrast to a credit card, a personal line of credit usually charges a lower interest rate.
+There is no grace period or reward for early payment and no charge for cash advances.

 - Events or projects with funding challenges, such as weddings, funerals, birthdays, etc.

-- Individuals who are self-employed or work on commission who urgently need cash as the next paycheck is not yet available.
+- Individuals who are self-employed or who work on commission who urgently need cash until they are paid for work already completed.

-- Emergency situations, such as taxes, bill payments, health issues, school tuition, etc.
+- Emergency situations, such as taxes, bill payments, or medical expenses.

 - Overdraft protection for check users who are often in short supply of cash to fund their drawn checks.

 CFI’s mission is to help you become a world-class financial analyst.
-With that goal in mind, these resources will help you on your way:
+With that goal in mind, the following resources will help you on your way: